MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/fluid-chat-in-teams.md

 **Get tasks done faster together.** Crowd-source an agenda, track a group's action items, or take notes collectively.
 These are just a few scenarios made easier with live components.

 **Share components.** In this release, you can share live components into different Teams chats.
 Recipients can edit from wherever they are and see updates instantly no matter where the changes were made.
-In future releases, live components will be supported in Teams meeting notes and channels, Outlook, and eventually across all M365 applications.
+In future releases, live components will be supported in Teams meeting notes and channels, Outlook, and eventually across all Microsoft 365 applications.

 **Start in chat, build from there.** Every component you create from Teams chat is automatically saved to a file in OneDrive.
 So, you might begin collaborating in chat then later move to the file, where you have a larger visual space for editing and can add as many components as you like.

 ## Clients and platforms

-- Early September: Available in WWMT/global

-- Late September: GCC-Mod

 Available on Teams apps on Win, Mac, Linux, iOS, Android.

+Starting in Early September, fluid chat will be available in WWMT/global.
+In late September it will be available for GCC-Mod

 ## Settings management